walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 >
 > In this lab, you will install the VM agent on the Azure VMs after migration.
 Alternatively, you could instead install the agent on the VMs in Hyper-V before migration.

-1. In the Azure portal, locate the **smarthotelweb1** VM and open a remote desktop session.
-Log in to the **Administrator** account using password **demo@pass123** (use the 'eyeball' to check the password was entered correctly with your local keyboard mapping).
+1. In the Azure portal, locate the **smarthotelweb1** VM and open a remote desktop session using Azure Bastion.
+Log in to the **Administrator** account using password **demo!pass123** (use the 'eyeball' to check the password was entered correctly with your local keyboard mapping).

 2. Open a web browser and download the VM Agent from: